Skip to yearly menu bar Skip to main content

 Abstract:

 Convolutional neural networks (CNNs) have led to a revolution in analyzing array data.
-However, many important sources of data, such as biological and social networks, are naturally structured as graphs rather than dense arrays, making the design of graph convolutional network (GCN) architectures that retain the strengths of CNNs an active and exciting area of research.
-Here, we introduce Quantized Graph Convolution Networks (QGCNs), the first framework for GCNs that directly extend CNNs, by decomposing the convolution operation into non-overlapping sub-kernels.
-We show that a QGCN is provably identical to a 2D CNN layer on a local neighborhood of pixels.
-We then generalize this approach to graphs of arbitrary dimension by approaching sub-kernel assignment as a learnable multinomial assignment problem.
-Integrating this approach into a residual network architecture, we demonstrate performance that matches or exceeds other state-of-the-art GCNs on both a suite of benchmark datasets for graphical methods and on a new benchmark dataset we introduce for predicting properties of the flow past a cylinder problem.
-In summary we present state-of-the-art results using QGCNs, a novel GCN framework that generalizes CNNs and their strengths to graph data.
+However, many important sources of data, such as biological and social networks, are naturally structured as graphs rather than arrays, making the design of graph neural network (GNN) architectures that retain the strengths of CNNs an active and exciting area of research.
+Here, we introduce Quantized Graph Convolution Networks (QGCNs), the first framework for GNNs that formally and directly extends CNNs to graphs.
+QGCNs do this by decomposing the convolution operation into non-overlapping sub-kernels, allowing them to fit graph data while reducing to a 2D CNN layer on array data.
+We generalize this approach to graphs of arbitrary size and dimension by approaching sub-kernel assignment as a learnable multinomial assignment problem.
+Integrating this approach into a residual network architecture, we demonstrate performance that matches or exceeds other state-of-the-art GNNs on benchmark graph datasets and for predicting properties of nonlinear dynamics on a new finite element graph dataset.
+In summary, QGCNs are a novel GNN framework that generalizes CNNs and their strengths to graph data, allowing for more accurate and expressive models.

 Live content is unavailable.
 Log in and register to view live content